Hitrenk/Minecraft-in-python.github.io/README.md

 **The official website of minecraft-in-python aka the gateway to the world of minecraft.**

-But unless you are looking for templates or have a reason, you should go to the [web](https://minecraft-in-python.github.io/).
+But unless you are looking for templates or have a reason, you should go to the [website](https://minecraft-in-python.github.io/).

+**Have a good time!**